What is the 4th Trimester?

 Sleep and Exhaustion:

-Getting rest may feel rare, especially if your baby only sleeps when held.
-This often leads to disrupted and inconsistent sleep patterns for both parents and other family members.
+Rest can be hard to come by, particularly if your baby only sleeps while being held.
+This frequently results in broken and irregular sleep for both parents and other family members.

 Emotional and Mental Health: